“Even simple serverless applications have complex architecture diagrams”, so what?

 Serverful architectures

-Which of these two serverful applications are more complex?
+Which of these two serverful applications is more complex?

-Pretty hard to tell, right?
-Since the architecture diagram alone doesn’t tell the full story.
-And those EC2 icons are really great at hiding all the complexities that are buried in your code.
+It’s pretty hard to tell, right?
+Since the architecture diagram alone doesn’t tell the full story, those EC2 icons are great at hiding all the complexities buried in your code.

-What if we have a more honest representation of what these two applications actually look like.
-You know, by not omitting 90% of what is actually going on in these applications.
+What if we had a more honest representation of what these two applications actually look like?
+You know, by not omitting 90% of what is actually going on in them.

 We might end up with something like this: